 The Orisha pantheon is crowned by Olodumare, unique and omnipresent God, supreme author of the destinies of every living thing, father of all Orishas and of life.

 All the other Orishas (saints) are the ministers of Olodumare who watch over life on earth.
-The power or energy of Olodumare is known as aché or ashé.
-The expression “have aché ” is common in Cuba as a synonym for “be lucky”.
+The power or energy of Olodumare is known as here or ashe It is common expression ?to have aché? in Cuba as a synonym of ?being lucky?.

 In Santeria, divination is given through three oracles, which are the religious bonds used to achieve spiritual communication: the Ifá oracle (board), the Diloguín oracle (shells) and the oracle of Biagué (coconut).